gro1m/azure-dp100/README.md

 ## 1 Set up an Azure Machine Learning Workspace (30-35%)
 ### 1.1 Create an Azure Machine Learning workspace
+A workspace defines the boundary for a set of related machine learning assets.
+You can use workspaces to group machine learning assets based on projects, deployment environments (for example, test and production), teams, or some other organizing principle.
+The assets in a workspace include:

+* Compute targets for development, training, and deployment.
+* Data for experimentation and model training.
+* Notebooks containing shared code and documentation.
+* Experiments, including run history with logged metrics and outputs.
+* Pipelines that define orchestrated multi-step processes.
+* Models that you have trained.
+* Workspaces as Azure Resources

+Workspaces are Azure resources, and as such they are defined within a resource group in an Azure subscription, along with other related Azure resources that are required to support the workspace.

+The Azure resources created alongside a workspace include:
+* A storage account - used to store files used by the workspace as well as data for experiments and model training.
+* An Application Insights instance, used to monitor predictive services in the workspace.
+* An Azure Key Vault instance, used to manage secrets such as authentication keys and credentials used by the workspace.
+* A container registry, created as-needed to manage containers for deployed models.

 #### 1.1.1 create an Azure Machine Learning workspace
 Reference: https://docs.microsoft.com/en-us/learn/modules/intro-to-azure-machine-learning-service/2-azure-ml-workspace